Puzzlepart/bestillingsportalen/Business-units.md

 6. In the 'Provisioning Request Settings' worksheet locate the business units settings and create the relevant items in the settings list copying and pasting the Title, Value and Description.

-7. Import the latest Provision Assist Power Apps solution (this will upgrade earlier versions), making sure to select the 'Business Units' list when importing.
+7. Import the latest Bestillingsportalen Power Apps solution (this will upgrade earlier versions), making sure to select the 'Business Units' list when importing.